-How a larger processing facility will help JLR meet increasing US demand
+How a larger processing facility is helping JLR meet increasing US demand

 Port operations & vehicle logistics manager, JLR.

-“The increase in processing area by 35%, which also offers additional lifts and bays, will allow us to increase the number of JLR vehicles in the PDI process,” says Matt Henderson, general manager, WW Solutions, Brunswick.
+“Increasing the processing area by 35%, which also offers additional lifts and bays, has enabled us to increase the number of JLR vehicles in the PDI process,” says Matt Henderson, general manager, WW Solutions, Brunswick.

-WW Solutions is constructing a 6,000 square foot warehouse alongside the JLR processing facility that will be used for storage of JLR parts.
+The 6,000 square foot warehouse that WW Solutions constructed alongside the JLR processing facility offers further benefits and is used for storage of JLR parts.

-The facility move by JLR also allows WW Solutions to accommodate growth for other customers.
+The move to the VPC by JLR allows WW Solutions to accommodate growth from other customers too.